 "Violet Grimmer?" he spoke.
 His voice was gruff and slow, like he reading from a textbook.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Isabell GeorgeWrite a Review